CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 Counselor

-UIn this role, you help the supervisee look at personal reactions, emotional responses, blind spots, anxiety, self-doubt, and anything internal that may be affecting the clinical work.
+In this role, you help the supervisee examine personal reactions, emotional responses, blind spots, anxiety, self-doubt, and any internal factors that may be affecting clinical work.
 The focus is on the supervisee’s use of self, not on doing their personal therapy.

 Counseling modalities felix uses and teaches associates under his supervision